richarda23/rspace-cli/docs/generated/rspace-client_eln_addDocument.md

 ## rspace-client eln addDocument

-Creates a new basic document with optional tags and content
+Creates a new Basic or Structured document with optional tags and content

 ### Synopsis

 Create a new document, with an optional name and parent folder.
-If a file is a file of HTML content, it is loaded verbatim, otherwise, plain text files are wrapped in '<pre>' tags to preserve formatting.
+If a file is a file of HTML content, it is loaded verbatim, otherwise, plain text files are wrapped in 'pre' tags to preserve formatting.

 You can also create an structured (multi-field) document by passing the 'formId'.